Azure/azure-sdk-for-js/sdk/storage/storage-queue/MigrationGuide.md

 });
 ```

-With `@azure/storage-queue` you have access to all queue level operations directly from the `QueueServiceClient`.
+With `@azure/storage-queue` you can access to all queue level operations directly from the `QueueServiceClient`.
 Because the queue service client is not affinitized to any one queue, it is ideal for scenarios where you need to create, delete, or list more than one queue.

 ```javascript
 const { QueueServiceClient, StorageSharedKeyCredential } = require("@azure/storage-queue");